Intuition Robotics raises $36M for its empathetic digital companion – TechCrunch

 Intuition Robotics, the company best known for its ElliQ robot, a digital home companion for the elderly, today announced that it has raised a $36 million Series B round co-led by SPARX Group and OurCrowd.
 Toyota AI Ventures, Sompo Holdings, iRobot, Union Tech Ventures, Happiness Capital, Samsung Next, Capital Point and Bloomberg Beta also participated in this round.
 This brings the total funding for the company, which was founded in 2016, to $58 million.

-As the company, which sees it as its mission to build digital assistants that can create emotional bonds between humans and machines, also disclosed today, it is working with Toyota to bring its technology to the automaker’s LQ concept.
+As the company, which sees it as its mission to build digital assistants that can create emotional bonds between humans and machines, also disclosed today, it is working with the Toyota Research Institute to bring its technology to the automaker’s LQ concept.
 Toyota previously said that it wanted to bring an empathetic AI assistant to the LQ that could create a bond between driver and car.
-This assistant, dubbed “Yui,” is powered by Intuition Robotics’ Q platform.
+Intuition Robotics’s Q platform helps power this assistant, which Toyota calls “Yui.”

 Intuition Robotics CEO and co-founder Dor Skuler tells me that the company spent the last two years gathering data through ElliQ.
 In the process, the company spent more than 10,000 days in the homes of early users to gather data.
 The youngest of those users were 78 and the oldest 97.